datatrue-analytics/datatrue-api-client/README.md

 - `-t` or `--type`: The type of test to be run.
 Valid options are `test` or `suite`.
 - `-v` or `--variables`: Variables provided to the test.
 These can be used to change behaviour of your test, provide credentials and more.
 - `-e` or `--email-users`: Comma-separated list of user identifiers who will receive an email with the test results.
-- `-o` or `--output`: Write the test results as a JUnit XML report that can be used to integrate DataTrue test results with other test tools (e.g. Jenkins).
-If no filename is provided the client will create a `<job_id>.xml`.
 - `-s` or `--silent`: Suppress all application output.
 - `-h` or `--help`: Show help message.